brunsviga13rk/thesis/src/webapp.typ

 @fig:material-showcase was rendered with this exact environment map to make sure the synthesized materials would match the materials later rendered in real time.
 Another special feature of environment map is their format.
 They are usually not encoded in @PNG or @JPEG but @HDR.
-This is special file format able to store much higher resolution color data.
+This special file format is able to store much higher resolution color data.
 Typically, @HDR has 8 bytes per color channel instead of 2 bytes like @PNG or @JPEG.
-Such high resolution in color depth allows representing much greater dynamic range of colors.
+Such high resolution in color depth allows representing much greater dynamic range of colors @OpenEXR.

-#figure(image("res/hdri-dynamic-range-big-3089469445.jpg", width: 80%), caption: [Dynamic range of two pictures @HDRIAversis.]) <fig:dynamic-range>
+#figure(image("res/hdri-dynamic-range-big-3089469445.jpg", width: 70%), caption: [Dynamic range of two pictures @HDRIAversis.]) <fig:dynamic-range>

 @fig:dynamic-range shows the effect high dynamic range has on a picture.
 Storing high resolution color data allows much greater freedom in adjusting contrast